michaelbourne/wp-commerce7/README.txt

 == Upgrade Notice ==

+= 1.4.0 =
+Gutenberg blocks have been reworked.
+You should test this update on a staging site first to ensure no errors occur.

 = 1.3.0 =
 Added support for custom routing on V2 frontend.
-Highly recomended to re-save plugin options and re-save WordPress permalinks after update.
+Highly recommended to re-save plugin options and re-save WordPress permalinks after update.

 = 1.2.7 =
 New developer filters added to allow better CSS styles on the front end.
 See changelog.

 = 1.2.0 =
 Added support for Commerce7 V2 frontend.
 Please read their docs before choosing to change front end versions.
-Resave permalinks after update.
+Re-save permalinks after update.

 = 1.1.0=
 Large update, clear cache after update to prevent display issues